 While they might not always come in the exact dimensions you'd like, you can pretty regularly find some sort of freebie photo print deal from the likes of Snapfish, Walgreens, and CVS.
 Shutterfly also offers regular freebies, but shipping will tack on a small fee.

 Dining Out with Kids

 Many restaurants offer free meals for kids if they're accompanied by a paying adult.
 However, some do so only on certain nights, so it's worth checking MyKidsEatFree.com to find restaurants in your area that offer free kids' meals.
 (This site could also be handy for diners without kids who want to make sure they don't visit on such nights when a throng of children is likely to be there.)

 Food for Everyone Else

-Did you know that August 3 is Free National Watermelon Day?
+Did you know that August 3 is National Watermelon Day?
 Or that June 6 was National Donut Day?
 Almost every day of the year is some type of national food day, and restaurants are always looking for opportunities to run promotions.
-Check your local restaurants, or do a Google search for your city and the free food you're looking for.
-While you might not be able to score freebies regularly enough to avoid ever paying for food, you can certain get at least monthly free food, drinks, and the like.
+Beyond that, there are certain restaurants that regularly offer deals for diners, so check your local food options before deciding on where to eat.
+While you might not be able to score freebies regularly enough to avoid ever paying for food, you can certainly get at least monthly free food, drinks, and the like.

 It's a given that your friends should buy your drinks on your birthday, but before you get to the bar, keep in mind that there are plenty of businesses that offer free things on your special day as well.
 The trick is to plan ahead and hit as many of them as you can.
 Check out our birthday freebies master list to find what's free near you.